 I have enjoyed reading THE STORY OF YEW.
 Although I read a lot about plants and natural history in general, I can safely say that I have never read anything quite like your novel before.
 It is the originality of your approach that impresses me most.

-—Stephen Blackmore, CBE FRSE Royal Society of Biology FLS VMH, former Associate Director at The Natural History Museum, now Regius Keeper of the Royal Botanic Garden Edinburgh, now Chairman of Botanic Gardens Conservation International.
+—Stephen Blackmore, CBE FRSE Royal Society of Biology FLS VMH, former Associate Director at The Natural History Museum, and Regius Keeper of the Royal Botanic Garden Edinburgh, now Chairman of Botanic Gardens Conservation International.

 I found THE STORY OF YEW a pleasurable and refreshing experience.
 One of the surprising aspects of the work was the author’s ability to maintain interest from beginning to end.
 Only a supreme optimist would have attempted to write a novel with this title, but the end result is a work of great charm.